-The Financial Accounting & Reporting Section (FARS) Doctoral Consortium will be held from 8am to 5:15pm on Thursday, January 23, 2020 preceding the FARS Midyear Meeting in Nashville, Tennessee.
-In order to attend, students must be nominated by their doctoral-granting schools.
-The nomination deadline is Thursday, October 24, 2019.
+The Financial Accounting & Reporting Section (FARS) Doctoral Consortium is scheduled for Thursday, January 21, 2021, from 10:30am to 5:00pm, preceding the FARS Midyear Meeting in Denver, Colorado.
+Students must be nominated by their doctoral-granting schools to attend.
+The nomination deadline is Thursday, October 22, 2020.

-To encourage doctoral student attendance, FARS does not charge a registration fee to attend the Doctoral Consortium and provides breakfast and lunch on the day of the Consortium.
-However, individual participants are responsible for their own transportation, accommodation, and other expenses.
-In addition, if participants are interested in attending the FARS Midyear Meeting, they should register for, and pay related fees to attend, the FARS Midyear Meeting.
+To encourage doctoral student attendance, FARS does not charge a registration fee for the Doctoral Consortium and provides lunch and snacks on the day of the Consortium.
+However, individual participants are responsible for their own transportation, accommodations, and other expenses.
+In addition, if participants are interested in attending the FARS Midyear Meeting, they should register for, and pay related fees to attend the meeting.

-Furthermore, there are a small number of need-based scholarships available from FARS.
+There are a small number of need-based scholarships available from FARS.
 Along with the Consortium nomination, the doctoral program chair (not the PhD student) should submit a letter of interest in one of these scholarships.
-The letter should include written justification of the respective Consortium candidate’s need (e.g., by attesting to the amount of the candidate’s annual travel budget).
+The letter should include written justification of the nominee’s need (e.g., by attesting to the amount of the nominee’s annual travel budget).
 Scholarship funds will then be allocated by a separate scholarship committee.

 In prior years, demand has exceeded capacity.
-Nominating a candidate does NOT ensure participation in the 2020 FARS Doctoral Consortium.
-Nominations will be reviewed, and applicants will receive notification of being accepted or waitlisted on or about November 8, 2019.
+Nominating a student does NOT ensure participation in the 2021 FARS Doctoral Consortium.
+Nominations will be reviewed, and applicants will receive notification of being accepted or waitlisted on or about November 9, 2020.
 Given the limited space, FARS allows a student to attend the consortium only once during the student’s Ph.D. program.